yanming-cn/yanming-cn.github.io/_pages/about.md

 ## [News](#news)

+📢 **February 19, 2023**: Our paper "Test Case Selection for Deep Neural Networks via Data Mutation" was accepted by Journal of Software.
+Congratulations to Xuejie!

 📢 **February 19, 2023**: Our paper "Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective" was accepted by Journal of Software: Evolution and Process.

 📢 **February 16, 2023**: I have been selected as a reviewer for the ISSTA 2023 Artifact Evaluation Committee.
 Thanks for the recognition!

-📢 **Dec 22, 2022**: Our paper "Achieving Last-Mile Functional Coverage in Testing Chip Design Software Implementations" was accepted by ICSE 2023 SEIP track.
+**Dec 22, 2022**: Our paper "Achieving Last-Mile Functional Coverage in Testing Chip Design Software Implementations" was accepted by ICSE 2023 SEIP track.
 This work was done during my internship at *Noah's Ark Lab* (Beijing).
 Thanks for the recognition!

-📢 **July 9, 2022**: Our paper "An Empirical Study on Numerical Bugs in Deep Learning Programs" was accepted by ASE 2022 NIER track.
+**July 9, 2022**: Our paper "An Empirical Study on Numerical Bugs in Deep Learning Programs" was accepted by ASE 2022 NIER track.
 Congratulations to Gan!

-📢 **June 18, 2021**: Our TOSEM paper "Practical Accuracy Estimation for Efficient Deep Neural Network Testing" was accepted as a Journal-First paper for presentation at FSE 2021.
+**June 18, 2021**: Our TOSEM paper "Practical Accuracy Estimation for Efficient Deep Neural Network Testing" was accepted as a Journal-First paper for presentation at FSE 2021.
 Thanks for the recognition!

 **May 20, 2021**: Our paper "Exposing Numerical Bugs in Deep Learning via Gradient Back-propagation" was accepted by ESEC/FSE 2021.